Declaration of nullity: Consensual grounds for nullity

 According to Canon 1095 a marriage can be declared null only when consent was given in the presence of some grave lack of discretionary judgment regarding the essential rights and obligations of marriage, or of some real incapacity to assume these essential obligations.
+This is verified only when a party was suffering from a serious psychic anomaly.
 Pope Benedict XVI in his address to the Roman Rota in 2009, echoing words of his predecessor John Paul II, has criticized "the exaggerated and almost automatic multiplication of declarations of nullity of marriage in cases of the failure of marriage on the pretext of some immaturity or psychic weakness on the part of the contracting parties".
 Calling for "the reaffirmation of the innate human capacity for matrimony", he insisted on the point made in 1987 by John Paul II that "only incapacity and not difficulty in giving consent invalidates a marriage".

-Saint Thomas Aquinas stated the unitive and procreative purpose of the marital union.
-Pope Paul VI affirmed the two purposes are linked within an “inseparable connection” that is an analogy with the human union of a single body and a single soul.
-The unitive and procreative purpose is denied also in the cases of abortion and also of rape. mentions a link between human creatures of God and their guardian angel, who is made of pure spirit without matter.